 When the credits are paid

-Credits for substitute payments received during the calendar year will be paid in the first half of March of the following calendar year, or as soon thereafter as all reclassification information is made available.
+Credits for substitute payments received during the calendar year will be paid in between March and May of the following calendar year, or as soon thereafter as all reclassification information is made available.
 The account receiving the substitute payment, or an eligible successor account, must be open at the time that adjustments are scheduled to be made in order to receive the credit.

 How Fidelity calculates the credits